 Start with ‘Why?’

 Most companies think about their products only in terms of features and statistics.
 Simon Sinek argues that the most successful brands start by explaining why their product matters.
-Ask yourself why are you creating the product and why should people care enough to buy it.
+Ask yourself: why are you creating the product?
+Why should people care enough to buy it?
 This is a great starting point to define the features you need for your MVP.
-It gives you the chance to realize what differentiates your product from others and what features to focus on in order to make those qualities stand out.
+It gives you the chance to realize what differentiates your product from others and what features you need to focus on in order to make those qualities stand out.